arch-fan/ClientBlock/README.md

 A simple Fabric Mod for blocking/filtering Minecraft clients (JUST SERVER SIDE!).

-The config file (should be named `clientblock.json` inside your Fabric mods settings folder and comments removed)
+The configuration file is created automatically inside your Fabric Mods configurations folder.
+The file is named `clientblock.json` which has this structure:
 ```jsonc
 {
   "action": "block", // "block" or "allow" (block by default)